rust-lang/bors/docs/development.md

 ## How to test bors on live repositories
 Bors has a `cargo` test suite that you can run locally, but sometimes nothing beats an actual test on live, GitHub repositories.
+The bot has a staging deployment at the https://github.com/rust-lang/bors-kindergarten repository, where you can try it however you want.

-Sadly, the process is currently quite involved, but it can still be done if needed.
+Nevertheless, sometimes it might be easier to test it on your own repository.
+The process is a bit involved, but it can still be done if needed.

-> Note: we will eventually configure bors to have a staging environment e.g. at
-> https://github.com/rust-lang/bors-kindergarten, however this is not configured yet.

 One-time setup:
 - Create your own GitHub app.